-CHROFI has converted re-engineered? a nondescript 1980’s commercial building into a thriving mixed use development, comprising of five, three bedroom, loft apartments sitting above ground floor commercial premises.
+CHROFI has converted a nondescript 1980’s commercial building into a thriving mixed use development comprised of five, three-bedroom, loft apartments sitting above ground floor commercial premises.

 The existing building presented an overly wide street address that was incongruent with the scale of the rest of the street.
 The setback of the existing building from the road also created a poorly defined and out of scale pedestrian experience, preventing the building from meaningfully contributing to the life of the street and the nearby ‘five ways’ intersection.